Alaneel/mini-project/README.md

 ## License

-All other code in this repository is licensed under the [GNU license](LICENSE).
+All other code in this repository is licensed under the [MIT license](LICENSE).

 When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).